-- When you are feeling mentally foggy or confused.
+- When you are feeling foggy or confused.

 - When you are unable to let go.

 The Basic Nine Round Exercise

-This is the basic exercise and is one of the best breathing methods for beginners.
+This is the basic exercise and is one of the best Buddhist breathing methods for beginners.

-There are two different types of this technique.
+There are two different versions of this method.
 The first is the most basic one.
 To show you this method, I’ve shared tuition from the Dalai Lama.

-In the tantric Nine Round Breathing exercise you visualise the three energy channels in the body.
+In the tantric Nine Round Breathing exercise, you visualise the three energy channels in the body.
 This is very helpful for purifying the mind.
-It’s often used at the start of a meditation session in order to calm and center the mind, ready for the meditation ahead.
+It’s often used at the start of a meditation session in order to calm and centre the mind, ready for the next exercise.

-- Start by imagining your body as being completely empty.
+- Start by imagining your body as empty.

 - Now focus on the central channel, which starts in the same spot as the Eyebrow Chakra.

 - The Central Channel flows down the skull straight down to a spot that is precisely four fingers width under your naval.
-It is coloured a transparent blue about a thick as a thick piece of string.
+It is coloured a transparent blue about as thick as a thick piece of string.
 On either side of this Central Channel are two more channels.
 Both of these are transparent and are as thick as a piece of string.
-The left channel is white.
-The right one red.
+The left channel is white—the right one red.